anurag-kakkan1/PayU_payment_link_generator/README.md

 ## Usage

-Download the folder and open PayU folder in terminal.
+Download the folder and open PayU folder which contains the create_payment_links.py file in terminal.

 Activate the virtual environment.